1757WestwoodRobotics/prog-docs/src/tools/python/datatypes/lists.md

 So far we've seen that the assignment statement `=` copies the contents of one variable into the other.
 This is true for ints, strings, bools, and floats.

-However, variables for lists store a pointer to where we can find the actual list in memory, and the `=` statement changes the pointer as opposed to copying the list's contents.
-The following example illustrates this:
+However, variables for lists store an address of where we can find the actual list in computer memory.
+We say the variable "points" to the list as opposed to "storing" the list.
+The `=` statement copies the address as opposed to copying the list's contents.
+See the following diagram:

+The following example illustrates the consequences of this, being that modifying a variable that points to a list means we see the modification from any variable that points to it.

 ```py
 a = [1,2,3,4] # a POINTS to this list, which is stored in memory